Configure Ape

 However, here is a list of common-use cases requiring the ape-config.yaml file to help you:

-1. Setting up a custom node RPC: See the geth section.
+1. Setting up a custom node RPC: See the node section.

 2. Setting up project dependencies: See the dependencies section.